digital-asset/docs.daml.com/docs/2.10.0/docs/canton/usermanual/troubleshooting_guide.rst

     [..]
 DEBUG io.grpc.netty.NettyServerHandler - [id: 0x227a18df, L:/127.0.0.1:10042 - R:/127.0.0.1:51246] OUTBOUND GO_AWAY: lastStreamId=2147483647 errorCode=0
     length=13 bytes=6170705f726571756573746564

-From teh above logs you can get a pretty good idea of what happened around the moment when the connection was terminated.
-In particular, the absence of the ping, data and header messages may indicate that there was no activity on the channel which may have prompted a proxy to terminate the connection.
+From the above logs you can get a pretty good idea of what happened around the moment when the connection was terminated.
+In particular, the absence of the ping, data and header messages may indicate that there was no activity on the channel, which may have prompted the proxy to terminate the connection.
 Similarly, the absence of the courtesy GO_AWAY messages may indicate that the connection was terminated abruptly.